developerpiru/TRACS/README.md

 3. Start XQuartz and go to Preferences > Security and check option to allow connections from network clients.
 Exit XQuartz.

-4. Download our TRACS-docker-container-mac.zip from our github repository.
+4. Download the TRACS-docker-container-mac.zip file from our github repository.
 	This contains the TRACS Dockerfile, XMing configuration, and Windows PowerShell scripts to automate setup and launching TRACS.

 5. Extract the TRACS-docker-container folder to anywhere you desire.